vid/SenseBase/README.md

     }

-# run
+# Run

-create a bootstrap that looks like this:
+* create a bootstrap that looks like this:

     var senseBase = require('SenseBase');